Job overview

 They will possess excellent working knowledge of all Microsoft Office systems including Word and Excel.

-The post holder will be able to work to high standards and will be required to take personal details from people and upload onto the electronic patient record system (Rio).
+The post holder will be able to work to high standards and will be required to take personal details from people and upload onto the electronic patient record system (RiO).

 The post holder will need to meet deadlines, collate data and maintain standards relating to administrative processes.